alexeygrigorev/data-science-interviews/awesome.md

-## Awesome Data Science Inteview Questions
+## Awesome Data Science Inteview Resources

 A list of links with data science interview questions and other userful resources.